 - Developmental Editor: A development editor is a person who deals with the overall organization of a book’s manuscript, rather than incremental changes including wording or sentence structure.
 A development editor also addresses reordering entire blocks of text, which sometimes includes reordering entire chapters to provide clarity.
 The edit may also address tone and voice, the addition/subtraction of material, complexity of material and transitions between paragraphs of the book.
 This editing is often the first suggestion from an agent or publisher.

-- Content Editor: A content editor is someone who edits the content (or subject matter) of a book, in addition to its form.
+- Content Editor: A content editor is someone who looks at content (or subject matter) of a book, in addition to its form.
 This person will often recommend substantive corrections to a manuscript, such as those affecting presentation, believability, relevance and so forth.

 - Copyeditor: CEs edit or redact copy in the manuscript submitted by the author in order to correct grammar irregularities and inconsistencies, or correcting punctuation, spelling, tense, usage and style.

-- Proofreading: A proofreader reads through the typeset material to ensure the content matches the book’s manuscript.
+- Proofreading: A proofreader reads through the typeset material to ensure the content matches the book’s final edited manuscript.
 Incorrect grammar, punctuations, spelling or usage are queried to the editor.
-This is usually the last step in the editing process, and could include several sets of eyes at different readings.
+The last step in the editing process, proofreading could include several sets of eyes at different readings.

-- Ghostwriter: This person is contracted by an author or publisher to write, or cowrite, a book from material provided by the author.
-This “starter material” may include author’s notes, manuscript, even photos adn audio or video interviews..
+- Ghostwriter: This person is contracted by an author or publisher to write or co-write a book from material provided by the author.
+This “starter material” may include author’s notes, manuscript, even photos and audio or video interviews.
 The author provides as much material as possible and the ghostwriter takes it from there.